septi0/usbackup/README.md

 ## Systemd service

-To run UsBackup as a service, have it start on boot and restart on failure, create a systemd service file in `/etc/systemd/system/usbackup.service` and copy the content from `usbackup.sample.service` file, adjusting the paths to your needs for `ExecStart` parameter.
+To run UsBackup as a service, have it start on boot and restart on failure, create a systemd service file in `/etc/systemd/system/usbackup.service` and copy the content from `usbackup.sample.service` file, adjusting the `ExecStart` parameter based on the installation method.

 After that, run the following commands: